konflux-ci/architecture/ADR/0006-log-conventions.md

 The meaning of **timestamp** and log level should be self evident.
 The **logger** name helps your team understand which part of your controller is emitting the log (usually `Log.WithName` from `zap`).
 The **message** is a human readable string describing the event being logged.
 The **json data** contains additional fields useful for searching.

+The opinionated logging mechanism from the controller-runtime framework already conforms to this scheme.
+Care should be taken to make sure specific key/value pairs are logged.

 ### 1. When did it happen?

 **Included in:** `TIMESTAMP`